Purdue-CS193/homework-0-khoimai05/index.md

 # Khoi's First CS193 Homework
 ## Welcome to GitHub Pages
+**Things I love about CS193:**
+-Fun and practical class.
+-Funny and friendly teachers.
+-Best class at Pudue!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.